OpenDocCN/python-code-anls/docs/hf-tfm/models----deprecated----tapex----tokenization_tapex.py.md

         self, token_ids_0: List[int], token_ids_1: Optional[List[int]] = None, already_has_special_tokens: bool = False
     ) -> List[int]:
         """
+        Retrieve sequence ids from a token list that has no special tokens added.
+This method is called when adding special tokens using the tokenizer `prepare_for_model` method.

         Args:
-        Retrieve sequence ids from a token list that has no special tokens added.
-This method is called when adding special tokens using the tokenizer `prepare_for_model` method. token_ids_0 (`List[int]`):
+            token_ids_0 (`List[int]`):
                 List of IDs.
             token_ids_1 (`List[int]`, *optional*):
                 Optional second list of IDs for sequence pairs. already_has_special_tokens (`bool`, *optional*, defaults to `False`):
                 Whether or not the token list is already formatted with special tokens for the model.

         Returns:
             `List[int]`: A list of integers in the range [0, 1]: 1 for a special token, 0 for a sequence token.
         """
+        # If the input tokens already have special tokens, delegate to the superclass method
         if already_has_special_tokens:
             return super().get_special_tokens_mask(
                 token_ids_0=token_ids_0, token_ids_1=token_ids_1, already_has_special_tokens=True
             )

+        # If only one sequence is provided, mark special tokens at the beginning and end
         if token_ids_1 is None:
             return [1] + ([0] * len(token_ids_0)) + [1]

+        # For pairs of sequences, mark special tokens at the beginning and end of each sequence
         return [1] + ([0] * len(token_ids_0)) + [1, 1] + ([0] * len(token_ids_1)) + [1]

     def create_token_type_ids_from_sequences(
         self, token_ids_0: List[int], token_ids_1: Optional[List[int]] = None
-        ):
+    ) -> List[int]:
         """
+        Create token type IDs tensor from a list of token ids.
+This is used for sequence classification tasks where each sequence pair gets a different token type ID (0 or 1).

         Args:
-        Create token type IDs from a pair of sequence for sequence classification tasks.
-This method is called when adding special tokens using the tokenizer `prepare_for_model` method. token_ids_0 (`List[int]`):
-                List of IDs.
+            token_ids_0 (`List[int]`):
-            token_ids_1 (`List[int]`, *optional*):
+                List of IDs representing the first sequence. token_ids_1 (`List[int]`, *optional*):
-                Optional second list of IDs for sequence pairs.
+                Optional second list of IDs representing the second sequence in a pair.

         Returns:
-            `List[int]`: List of integers identifying the token type IDs for the input sequences.
+            `List[int]`: A list of token type IDs where each ID corresponds to a token in the input sequences.
         """
     ) -> List[int]:
-        # 创建一个用于序列对分类任务的mask，TAPEX不使用token type ids，因此返回一个值为0的列表
+        """
         Args:
-        Create a mask from the two sequences passed to be used in a sequence-pair classification task.
-TAPEX does not: make use of token type ids, therefore a list of zeros is returned. token_ids_0 (`List[int]`):
+            token_ids_0 (`List[int]`):
                 List of IDs.
             token_ids_1 (`List[int]`, *optional*):